syedhassaanahmed/syedhassaanahmed/README.md

 ### Well-rounded Software Engineers from my observation (*in no particular order*)

 - teach themselves multiple ways of solving the same problem and understand that code is just one of the many ways to achieve the solution.
 As a consequence, they treat code as a liability, not an asset.
 - consider the term *best practices* as relative.
-Since best practices constantly evolve over time, great engineers brace themselves to unlearn and re-learn and never settle in learning in-depth how something works.
+Since best practices constantly evolve over time, great engineers brace themselves to unlearn and re-learn.
+They never settle in learning in-depth how something works.
 - put people over processes.
 - judge people on their contributions, not on how confident they seem.
 - don't let their own desire to get things done quickly, turn into undue pressure on peers.